UniMelbHumanRoboticsLab/CANOpenRobotController/doc/ObjectDictionary.md

 Note that the order of the definitions are important, and the data initialised in the RAM needs to be of the correct size.

 ### 1.2 Creating methods to access the memory on the CORC-side Code
-In `CO_OD.c`, the following allows the data to be accessed by the CANopenNode methods - the items are a pointer to the location in memory of the item in the OD, an attribute for the item (this allows it to be mapped to a PDO, among other things - see `CO_SDO_OD_attributes_t` for details), and the length of the data.
+In `CO_OD.c`, the following allows the data to be accessed by the CANopenNode methods - the items are a pointer to the location in memory of the item in the OD, an attribute for the item (this allows it to be mapped to a PDO, among other things - see `CO_SDO_OD_attributes_t` for details), and the length of the data in bytes.
 ```C++
 /*0x6041*/ const CO_OD_entryRecord_t OD_record6041[7] = {
     {(void *)&CO_OD_RAM.statusWords.numberOfMotors, 0x06, 0x1},